rledford/wiser-connector/README.md

 // start the connector
 connector.start({
   hostname: '127.0.0.1',
-  sampleRate: 500, // tag data will be checked every 0.5 seconds
+  tagSampleRate: 500, // tag data will be checked every 0.5 seconds
   tagHeartbeat: 1000, // tag updates are reported at most once per second
   port: 3101
 });

 // listen for events
-connector.on(WiserConnector.events.tagHeartbeat, data => {
+connector.on(WiserConnector.events.tagHeartbeat, message => {
-  console.log(data);
+  console.log(message);
 });

 // stop the connector